Characters: Super Robot Wars Classic

 - Four-Star Badass: The Inspectors and Guests

 - Heel-Face Turn: Mekibos finds Honor Before Reason after the Inspectors are called out on their hypocrisy.
-Each of the Guest leaders, aside from Tenniquette, also pull this.
+Each of the Guest leaders, aside from Teniquette, also pull this.

 - Hypocrite: Wendolo gives a long speech about how humans are dangerous and will naturally cause war and death throughout the galaxy and how the Zuvorg Alliance is so superior to them, only to nonchalantly kill his brother a minute later, which he had prepared for just in case of a Heel-Face Turn.
 The heroes definitely don't buy any of his crap after this.

-- Zezenan is this too: he shares the same belief like Wendolo and treats humanity as pests of the galaxy, though it's arguably because he wants to see if Earth has enough manpower to join the Zuvorg Alliance.
+- Zezenan, too: he shares the same belief like Wendolo and treats humanity as pests of the galaxy, though it's arguably because he wants to see if Earth has enough manpower to join the Zuvorg Alliance.
 When he declares about committing genocide, which the Zuvorg Council never approved of, his allies pull a Heel-Face Turn.

 - Large and in Charge: Wendolo's Dikastis and Zezenan's Baran Schnile easily dwarfs all other Inspector and Guest general units.

-- Leitmotif: "Violent Battle" for the Inspectors, "Genocide Machine" and "Genocide Machine II" for the Guests.
-Wendolo gets his own specific theme in Original Generations "The Judge and The Judged".
+- Leitmotif: "Violent Battle" for the Inspectors and "Genocide Machine" for the Guests.
+Wendolo gets his own specific theme in Original Generations "The Judge and The Judged", while Grofis Lacrein gets the exclusive "Genocide Machine II" in the ''Second Original Generation.

 - No Fourth Wall: Vigagi's "What does Episode 30 mean!?" and Mekibos congratulating the player during a supposedly impossible, but winnable, scenario in Original Generation 2.
 In The Inspectors, when Ratsel Feinschmecker appears, Vigagi pushes away a panel.